cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsorships.md

 We recommend that Gold sponsors bring a single, pop-up banner to place alongside their booth (see photo below).
 Diamond and Platinum sponsors will have space for an additional banner.

-Recommended booth times are 8:00am - 6:00pm.
+Recommended booth times are 8:00am - 6:00pm on September 18th and 19th.

 ![moovweb](/_public/images/past/cjs19-moovweb.jpg)